 There is another lagoon like the Blue Lagoon, the Nature baths

 by Lake Mývatn in the north of the country.
-The nature baths have only been open for 8 years and are gaining popularity every year, especially because of the surrounding landscape in the area.
+The nature baths have been open for around 18 years and are gaining popularity every year, especially because of the surrounding landscape in the area.
 It is worth a visit if you are in the area.

 Since we are on the subject of hot springs, there are actually a number of natural hot springs that travelers and wanderers can bathe in.
 These hot springs are all over the country and have no admission (as opposed to the swimming pools and lagoons which usually are expensive).

 Some of the most known and popular ones are Landmannalaugar

 .
 Some of these might not have any dressing rooms so either wear your bathing gear underneath your clothes or get ready to perform an acrobatic show under your towel.

 It seems that no one has put together a list of natural hot springs for tourists but I managed to find a couple of lists in English that might help those that are interested.

 ,,Natural” Swimming pools